Princess Alice, Duchess of Gloucester: Life in the royal family

 The Duke and Duchess of Gloucester travelled extensively, undertaking various engagements.
 The public appearances of the Duchess included launching on 19 October 1937.
 During World War II, the Duchess worked with the Red Cross and the Order of St John.
-She became head of the Women's Auxiliary Air Force (WAAF) in 1939 as Senior Controller, changed to Air Commandant on 12 March 1940, and appointed Air Chief Commandant on 4 March 1943, when she took over as director until August 1944.
-When the WAAF became the Women's Royal Air Force (WRAF) in 1949, she was appointed an Air Chief Commandant (equivalent to Air vice-marshal) in the new service on 1 February 1949.
+She became commandant of the Women's Auxiliary Air Force (WAAF) in 1939 on appointment to the rank of Senior controller, changed to Air commandant on 12 March 1940, she served in this position alongside Jane Trefusis Forbes as director of the WAAF.
+She was appointed Air chief commandant on 4 March 1943.
+She then continued to serve as commandant of the WAAF, alongside Mary Welsh as director of the WAAF, until August 1944.
+When the WAAF became the Women's Royal Air Force (WRAF) in 1949, she was appointed an Air chief commandant (equivalent to Air vice-marshal) in the new service on 1 February 1949.
 She was promoted to Air marshal on 1 September 1968, and to air chief marshal in the Royal Air Force on 23 February 1990.
 She also served as deputy to Queen Elizabeth, the consort of George VI, as Commandant-in-Chief of the Nursing Corps.